ProducerMatt/TempLogger/README.md

 ### Required
 - Provide a webpage where user can look at a log of temperatures
-- Allow user to add new temperature entries, and new sensors those temps wre recorded from.
+- Allow user to add new temperature entries, and new sensors those temps were recorded from.
 - Graph temperatures over time, with candles for min/max temperature change